gregorymostizky/management-tips/README.md

 ### Quick Hacks

 + Learn to shut up and hold an uncomfortable pause - when doing one-on-ones, or team meetings where you are asking for feedback / suggestions / concerns etc...
 You can get a lot just by holding and waiting for other person to fill in the silence, arguably more than what you would get by asking questions.
++ Related to the above, if in a group conversation you feel that everybody is talking to you instead of having an actual discussion, try avoiding eye contact and not responding and see what happens.
+Does wonders to get the team to actually talk to each other.
 + If people are bringing laptops and staring into them during the meetings - pick someone with laptop at random and ask them to take notes.
 Do it 3 times and you can be sure no one will bring laptop again.
   + Of course, you should also try to understand why people were prefering to stare into the laptop in the first place.